vinaykulk621/_Website/README.md

 - You only need usn and password for login of the student
   - done
-- Define functionality to add profile picture of the student
 - Send a copy of application to student email id
 - Find the api that will fetch you dynamic data of results
 - change the form layout